Authority: Business Affairs

 The University uses the Travel Expense Account Form (Form BA-12) for employee travel accounting and reimbursement.
 A Travel Expense Account Form must be completed and submitted to the Office of Administrative Accounting upon completion of travel unless the only expense incurred is the usage of a University automobile, in which case, the Office of Administrative Accounting should be notified in writing.

-All claims for reimbursement for travel shall be submitted on Form BA-12 (which can be found under Employee Forms under the Employee tab on MyMcNeese) and shall include all expenses related to the trip whether paid by PO, LaCarte Purchasing Card or personal funds.
+All claims for reimbursement for travel shall be submitted on Form BA-12 (which can be found under Employee Forms under the Employee tab on the MyMcNeese Portal) and shall include all expenses related to the trip whether paid by PO, LaCarte Purchasing Card, or personal funds.
 Notate on the form if expense was paid with a PO or LaCarte Purchasing Card.
 All receipts for lodging, taxi, rental vehicles, parking, tolls, airfare, etc. must be attached.
 If travel is for a conference or convention, a program agenda must be attached.
 Claims shall be submitted within the month following travel.

 Funds for Travel Expenses